Viettranni/calculator/README.md

 More than a calculator

 Goal:
+- Creating the structure for the project and initial logic
+- Implement the history using MariaDB database to store the results
+- Layout the basic interface for the calculator
-- Create the logic on the server side
+- Add weather to the right upper corner based on the users current location using their ip
-- Add some features like history and so on